gustavo-shigueo/REST_API_testing_tool/README.md

 # http_requests
 ## Test REST APIs

+This is a javascript application that uses the browser's Fetch API to send HTTP requests to your API.
+It accepts responses in the formats JSON and XML, other formats can be used, but the response will not be indented/formatted accordingly.
-This is a javascript application that uses the browser's Fetch API to send HTTP requests to your API Downloading the code is not necessary, however, to use this application, you must add the following code to your API's root file:
+Downloading the code is not necessary, however, to use this application, you must add the following code to your API's root file:
 ```javascript
 // The following code assumes your API uses Express